-Got kids between the ages of 5 and 18?
-Get a FREE Seattle Museum of Flight Membership through the Connections Program!
+If you’ve got kids between the ages of 5 and 18, you may be able to get a FREE Museum of Flight Connections Pass!
 This program provides unlimited free visits to the museum for one child and one adult per Connections boarding pass!

-- Unlimited access to the Alaska Airlines Aviation Education Center and all its educational tools
+- Unlimited FREE access to the Alaska Airlines Aerospace Education Center

 Please note that since this isn’t a standard membership, Connections participants do not receive advertised members-only discounts or access to members-only events.

 Who is eligible for Museum of Flight Connections?